Last Updated: March 2026

 Can I work on a Schengen visa?

-No. A Type C Schengen visa is for tourism, business visits, family visits, and similar short-term purposes.
-It does not permit employment.
+No. A Type C Schengen visa is for tourism, business visits, and family visits only.
 For work, you need a Type D national visa from the specific country.

 What if I’m rejected?